-- Oversized Air Conditioner
+Oversized Air Conditioner

-Apart from moisture problems, an oversized will lead to temperature inconsistencies and increased electric bills because the system is constantly starting and stopping during short cycles.
+Besides moisture problems, an oversized will lead to temperature inconsistencies and increased electric bills because the system is constantly starting and stopping during short cycles.

 Our daily activities can also increase the moisture in our homes.
 This is especially if these activities give off a lot of moisture.
-Some of the activities that can increase humidity in your home include taking long hot showers, boiling water or cooking, drying laundry inside, and using gas heaters.
+Some activities that can increase humidity in your home include taking long hot showers, boiling water or cooking, drying laundry inside, and using gas heaters.

 Taking a shower makes bathrooms often very humid places.
 As the moisture mixes with air, it can move to other areas in your home, thus increasing the humidity.
 One way of tackling moisture from taking baths is by installing a bathroom exhaust fan.
-A bathroom exhaust fan, unlike normal fans, works by pulling out excess moist air outside and limits moisture build-up in your home.
-Taking cold shorter showers when possible can also reduce the moisture that is released into the air.
+A bathroom exhaust fan, unlike normal fans, works by pulling out excess moist air outside and limiting moisture build-up in your home.
+Taking cold shorter showers when possible can also reduce the moisture released into the air.

 Gas heaters can also contribute to moisture problems because they release water vapor as a byproduct of combustion.
 If a room is not properly ventilated, or the gas heater is not flued, the water vapor and other combustion pollutants will be released directly into the room.

-Proper ventilation is one of the factors that will influence the humidity level and also the air quality in a home.
+Proper ventilation is one of the factors that will influence the humidity level and air quality in a home.
 When the ventilation is good, air circulates and refreshes itself.
 As air moves around, it will also carry away excess moisture, thus preventing excess moisture.
 With bad ventilation, humidity build-up is not inevitable.

-Rooms where moisture is regularly created like kitchens, laundry rooms, and bathrooms, should be properly ventilated.
+Rooms where moisture is regularly created, like kitchens, laundry rooms, and bathrooms, should be properly ventilated.